 Start by choosing your tools and accessories.
-You cannot have yourself looking for a specific bit, whilst your work is on hold.
-Gather all the tools so that you will not waste time when you start.
+You cannot have yourself looking for a specific bit, while your work is on hold.
+Gather all the tools so you will not waste time when you start.

 Choose a rotary tool.
-These come in multiple forms and range from low torque, high-speed power tools, powerful motors accompanied by flexible shafts, and high-speed grinders.
+These come in multiple forms, ranging from low torque, high-speed power tools, powerful motors accompanied by flexible shafts, and high-speed grinders.

 Where to get the tools

 - Protect all vulnerabilities.
 These include hearing, eyesight, and lungs.

 Tips and Tricks

 - Match the power tool with your material

 - Clean the wood